ombulabs/blog/_posts/2020-07-10-removing-negative-words.markdown

 As of last year, [the United Nations reported over 40 million people were victims of modern slavery](https://news.un.org/en/story/2019/09/1045972).
 Human trafficking, for labour or sexual, exploitation is still a problem, with victims held captive in slave-like conditions.
 Far from being an issue exclusive to under-developed countries, reports of human trafficking rings active in Europe and North America can be found with a simple Google search.

 Therefore, these terms should not be casually used in any context.
 They represent a horrible problem humanity still experiences, be it in the form of modern slavery or the issues still faced by people of colour stemming from the condition their ancestors were subjected to.

+There has been extensive discussion in academia around even continuing to use the term "slave" to describe a person who has been subjected to slavery, with some claiming it is unnecessarily dehumanizing.
+In the [opening essay of New York Times' 1619 Project](https://www.nytimes.com/interactive/2019/08/14/magazine/black-history-american-democracy.html), Nikole Hannah-Jones avoids using the term "slave" to refer to a person altogether, choosing instead to use alternatives such as "enslaved person".
+On the debate, Katy Waldman wrote:

+> The heightened delicacy of enslaved person—the men and women it describes are humans first, commodities second—was seen to do important work: restoring identity, reversing a cascade of institutional denials and obliterations.

-There is no real necessity to use them in technology, as there are several other pairs that are just as descriptive without being offensive.
+When even historians of American slavery recognize the need for a change in language, there really is no justification for the software industry to continue to use it as a metaphor that can be easily subistituted by several other pairs that are just as descriptive without being offensive.

+Besides, as Eric Zorn pointed out in his column [Language matters: The shift from ‘slave’ to ‘enslaved person’ may be difficult, but it’s important](https://www.chicagotribune.com/columns/eric-zorn/ct-column-slave-enslaved-language-people-first-debate-zorn-20190906-audknctayrarfijimpz6uk7hvy-story.html) in the Chicago Tribune, we already changed the language once, when Rev. Jesse Jackson announced at a news conference in 1988 that "his people would now like to be called 'African American' instead of 'black'.

 ### Why is this important?